Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Quantum Annealing

 \section{Extrapolated Quantum Annealing}

-The workflow of our extrapolation algorithm for quantum annealing is illustrated in Algorithm~\ref{alg:QAextp}.
+The workflow of our extrapolation scheme for quantum annealing is illustrated in Algorithm~\ref{alg:QAextp}.
 Numerical stability could be ensured by using only 6 points for the regression.

-We apply our method to predict the ground state energy of the $n=14$ one-dimensional transverse-field Ising model (TFIM) with a periodic boundary condition.
+We apply our method to predict the ground state energy of the $n=14$ one-dimensional transverse-field Ising (TFI) model with a periodic boundary condition.
 The initial Hamiltonian is governed by the transverse field only,